jundalisay/sp/content/en/superphysics/principles/definitions.md

-Thinking, Critical | the application of intellect with an added effort to push against or break through limitation Thinking, Ordinary | the application of intellect in the ordinary way within limitation Thought | A physicalized version of a metaphysical Idea, as a result of thinking Time | Gap between perceptions in general
-Time Dilation | The increase of timespan within time Timespan | Gap between 2 perceptions
+Thinking, Critical | the application of intellect with an added effort to push against or break through limitation Thinking, Ordinary | the application of intellect in the ordinary way within limitation Thought | A physicalized version of a metaphysical Idea, as a result of thinking Time | cognitive gap between perceptions in general Time Dilation | The increase of timespan within time Timespan | cognitive gap between 2 perceptions
 Vice | A specific feeling that is adharmic
 Virtue | A specific feeling that is dharmic
 Yoga | Union created by the Positive Force